Mechanical Engineering and Mechanics PhD

 About the Program

-The Mechanical Engineering and Mechanics (MEM) Department offers a PhD degree.
-The courses often associate with one or more areas of specialization: design and manufacturing, mechanics, systems and control, and thermal and fluid sciences.
+The PhD degree offered by the Mechanical Engineering and Mechanics (MEM) Department offers courses often associated with one or more areas of specialization: design and manufacturing, mechanics, systems and control, and thermal and fluid sciences.
 The mechanical engineering field is rapidly changing due to ongoing advances in modern science and technology.
 Effective mechanical engineers must possess expertise in mechanical engineering core subjects, interdisciplinary skills, teamwork skills, as well as entrepreneurial and managerial abilities.
 The degree programs are designed so students can learn the state-of-the-art knowledge now, and have the foundation to acquire new knowledge as they develop in future.

 For more information, please visit the PhD in Mechanical Engineering webpage.